latex3/latex3.github.io/publications/index.md

 accordance with Wiley Terms and Conditions for Self-Archiving.

-The article is an extended version (37 pages) of the 2016 ACM article "A General Framework for Globally Optimized Pagination" providing a lot more details and additional research results.
+The article is an extended version (37 pages) of the 2016 ACM article "A General Framework for Globally Optimized Pagination" listed below, providing a lot more details and additional research results.

 ***